jeffcaradona/LCARS-ExpressJS/README.md

 # LCARS-ExpressJS
 An Express.js and EJS implementation of the LCARS interface implemented  by Jim Robertus @ https://www.thelcars.com/

-So far a few of the links and lists have been moved into partial templates populated by the EJS include tag and passed a json string.
-Once I have everything split out, I'll star migrating the json strings in the partial EJS files into json files in a data directory.
+It's currently a lot of ESJ so far and the biolerplate Express.
+Some data is getting passed between pages using strings in the templates.
+Eventually, the Express middleware will read json data out of tiles, to pass into the templates.

 About me: I'm learning ExpressJS and EJS for work.
-I have very little idea about what I'm doing at this point.
-Keep that in mind before forking anything.

 ## Initial Setup if not cloning the repository: